 The Fund continues to invest in various investment securities.
-During the current fiscal year, the Fund moved their investments to a new provider which will utilize Mutual Funds rather than Municipal Bonds, Certificates of Deposits and U.S. Treasuries.
-Overall, the prior fiscal year saw the economy and financial markets improve, whereas this fiscal year the Fund realized a net loss.
+During the prior fiscal year, the Fund moved their investments to a new provider which will utilize Mutual Funds rather than Municipal Bonds, Certificates of Deposits and U.S. Treasuries.
+Overall, this fiscal year saw the economy and financial markets improve, whereas the previous fiscal year, the Fund realized a net loss.
 The future economic outlook at year-end remains stable.
 However, investments, as always, were exposed to various risks such as interest rate, market and credit risks.